 Better Care Fund means the Better Care Fund as described in NHS England Publications Gateway Ref.
 No.00314 and NHS England Publications Gateway Ref.
 No.00535 as relevant to the Partners.

-Better Care Fund Plan means the plan, referred to in Schedule 6, setting out the Partners' plan for the use of the Better Care Fund.
+Better Care Fund Plan means the plan agreed by the Partners for the relevant Financial Year setting out the Partners plan for the use of the Better Care Fund as attached as Schedule 6.